 Most of these operations were small.
 They largely produced limited amounts of brandy from apples or peaches after the fruit harvest.
 An exception was Fleming DeHart.
 Born in Patrick County in 1838, Fleming was the son of Thomas DeHart and Martha “Patsy” Via.
 He apparently had little education and signed legal documents with “x.”
-A early sign for his distillery, shown here, indicates some problems with spelling.
+A early sign for his distillery above indicates some problems with spelling.

 Despite limited book learning Fleming had a wealth of business “horse sense.”
 He amassed a substantial amount of rich valley farmland and as an adjunct to agriculture started making whiskey from rye and corn.
 In 1865 he had married Millie Jane DeHart, a distant cousin.
 The couple produced four children of whom the first, Isaac (Ike), born 1966, and Joseph, born 1870, would walk in their father’s footsteps.

 Around 1879 Fleming built large home, shown above in a later newspaper photo.
 He called his farmstead “Hartville, Virginia.”
 The location was just his estate and did not appear on Virginia maps.
 Hartville eventually covered 620 acres and more than 100 people are said to have lived there.
 In a later newspaper account Fleming was described as a very generous man who welcomed people to his “town.”
 In time Hartville would even have its own U.S. Post Office, probably to facilitate the shipment of DeHart whiskey.